alyssaalbright5050/liri-node-app/README.md

 ## About the APP

 LIRI is a Language Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives back data.
-The user has the option of four commands ###Concert-this ###Spotify-this-song ###movie-this ###do-what-it-says.
+The user has the option of four commands: concert-this
+Spotify-this-song
+movie-this
+do-what-it-says.

+Step-by-step instructions:
+Open your terminal
+Navigate to the folder that contains liri.js
+Run the command:
+node liri.js concert-this <name of artist or band>
+  or
+node liri.js movie-this <name of movie>
+  or
+node liri.js spotify-this-song <name of song>
+  or
+node liri.js do-what-it-says

 # Screenshots of working node